It’s International Yoga Day today and what better way to talk about yoga and the best essential oils for yoga and meditation!

 - Improve blood circulation

 - Reduces anxiety

 One may think that meditating can be easily done at home where it is apparently a place with no disturbance.
 You can just sit with your legs crossed, back and shoulders straight, eyes closed, with deep, slow inhaling and exhaling at a steady rhythm, making sure to clear your mind and focus only on the breathing rhythm alone.

 It is actually much harder to meditate as it is not only about the position but it is also about the surroundings.
 It may be easy to find a quiet and spacious space to meditate along with the right temperature and timing.
 Creating the right ambiance with scent or aroma to help the mind to relax might be a challenge to some.

-A lot of yogis around the world have widely use essential oils in their practice to help them achieve balance through their senses as well.
+A lot of yogis around the world have widely used essential oils in their practice to help them achieve balance through their senses as well.

-Let us explore the best essential oils that can be used for yoga and meditation session!
+Let’s explore the 9 best essential oils that can be used for yoga and meditation sessions.

 Every essential oil user knows how versatile lavender essential oil can be.
 Not only it is known to help improve sleep quality, heal scars and wounds, Lavender essential oil is also known for its soothing and relaxing scent.
 With its familiar scent, Lavender essential oil is useful and helpful for those who are just starting yoga and meditation.